joeb37/p2/README.md

 ## Outside code
 * Bootstrap: http://getbootstrap.com/
 * Passchk: http://rumkin.com/tools/password/passchk.php.
-The link to the downloadable source code is at the bottom.
-This JavaScript library is used to provide the "Analyze Password" feature.
-Minor modifications were made to the downloaded source.
+The link to the downloadable source code is at the bottom of the page.
+I used this JavaScript library to provide the "Analyze Password" feature on my page.
+I made minor modifications to the downloaded source.